batty2021/Election_Analysis/README.md

    - Rayon Anthony Doane
    -
  # The Candidates results were:
-    - Charles Casper Stockham received 23.0% of the vote, for a total of 85,213 votes.
+    - Charles Casper Stockham achived 23.0% of the vote, for a total of 85,213
-    - Diana DeGette received 73.8% of the vote, for a total of 272,892 votes.
+    - Diana Degate received 73.8% of the vote, for a total of 272,892
-    - Raymon Anthony Doane received 3.1% of the vote, for a total of 11,606 votes.
+    - Raymon Anthony Doane recived 3.1% of the votes for a total of 11,606 votes

 # The County with the Largest voter turnout was:
  - Denver is the largest turnout county of all,which produced 82.8% of voters, for a total of 306,055.